 The Vergy family were the first owners of the Turin Shroud, and their ancestry is traceable back to Geurin, who came to an untimely end in 681 AD, when some discontents stoned him at the foot of the cliffs!
 In later years the family produced Bishops of Autun, Mâcon, Paris and Besançon.

 Just below the (now imaginary) Château on the Curtil-Vergy side, stands the remains of the Abbey St Vivant de Vergy.
 Founded in 890 AD this was one of the most important and highly regarded Priories of Cluny, in line with the standing of the House of Vergy.
-The Abbey owned vines including Romanée St Vivant.
+The Abbey owned vines including those now known as Romanée St Vivant.
 The Priory submitted to the authority of Cluny from 1087.
 It was the monks from the Abbey who delimited most of the Grands Crus wines of Vosne Romanée.
 According to Aubert de Vilaine of Domaine de la Romanée-Conti, the monks from St Vivant should be regarded as responsible, alongside the Cistercians, for the notion of ‘climats’, the foundation of the present model of winemaking in Burgundy.
-The Abbey suffered damage at the time of the French Revolution, but parts remain, including a grand cave at first floor level.
+The Abbey has been rebuilt over the centuries, and suffered damage at the time of the French Revolution, but parts remain, including a grand cave at first floor level.
 Fortunately some steps have been taken to preserve and safeguard what is left– see http://www.saint-vivant.net/ , although much work remains to be done.